 My grandmother was diagnosed with dementia right before I began my graduate studies.
 Scattered across the country, my family struggled to hear what this diagnosis would mean for us all.
 Some held out for a miracle.
 Others hoped for a gentle decline that would foreclose dementia’s indignities.
 I wasn’t sure what to think, but after two years of bearing witness to the living gospel of those accompanying loved ones to life’s end, I was convicted that the next chapter of my learning would be hands-on and heart-bursting.
 The years my husband and I spent living in my great grandfather’s house were messy and complicated, and not just because of the decline in the house next door that shaped the contours of each day.
 The precious gift of the rare cogent moment or recipe improbably remembered were hard to translate for those holding onto a different measuring stick from afar.
 I struggled to make legible and tangible and meaningful both what remained – and what was fading each day.
 It was one thing to remember and face my own convictions.
 It was harder to learn that we all get to show up in our own ways and on our own timelines.

 Caring for my grandmother was my calling.
 And then, the phone rang and I was offered a spot in a prestigious doctoral program where I could step forward – but also always back – into another kind of learning.
 On the very same night that my grandfather finally agreed to let us raise chickens in the old dog pen out back, I choked out the news: I would be trading in one season for another.
-We would be leaving so that I might pursue the next chapter of my professional life.
 While the cost of our decisions count among those things we don’t always talk about, we all paid a price for the learning I sought elsewhere.
 Had she been lucid, my grandmother would have insisted on our departure.
 She believed in education above most things, but my grandmother was no longer able to bless any of our choices.
 And so I held fast to what I thought I knew, and we left.

 Forbidden thoughts and disquieting questions about my own choices accompanied me throughout the coursework that I navigated with flying colors.
 It wasn’t until I began writing a dissertation about my own storied inheritances that my grandmother – by then an ancestor – asked for a different kind of memorial.
 For a while, I thought I was writing about categories of abstract belonging, trying to unpack the history of a particular term to figure out how and why it excluded so many.
 I eventually figured out that I was actually trying to write my way back – to a farm, to a family, and to a grandmother who asked me to be my best self until she no longer remembered who I was.